Saints coast to derby win at Wigan

 Just before the hour mark, Isa was put on report for a strong off-the-ball tackle on Jack Welsby and, just as Bateman returned, Isa was yellow-carded for a high tackle on Louie McCarthy-Scarsbrook.

-It was a night to forget for Wigan, as they rarely threatened their opponents when in possession, with Walmsley's late try rounding off a miserable 80 minutes.
+It was a night to forget for Wigan, as they rarely threatened their opponents when in possession, as they failed to score a try at home for the first time since moving to the DW Stadium in 1999.

 Wigan: Hardaker, Bibby, Isa, Gildart, Marshall, Hastings, Smith, Havard, Shorrocks, Partington, Farrell, Pearce-Paul, Smithies.